 We invite teams of students from two-year and four-colleges to participate.
 The Lunar Lava Tube Exploration challenges teams to explore a lunar lava tube with an eye toward its potential for human habitation.

 Registration — Is now open!
-Deadline for registration is late January 2021.
+Deadline for school year registration is January 31, 2022.

 - Read about lava tubes.

 - Review the Participation Guide.